UK lawmakers call for ban on former bosses for HBOS failure

 The trio earned millions during their time at the bank and in subsequent roles.
 Crosby was paid close to 8 million pounds during his tenure as HBOS’s chief executive.
 Hornby was earning 1.9 million pounds a year before leaving the bank, while Stevenson’s package was worth over 800,000 pounds a year.

-Cummings was fined 500,000 pounds ($759,000) by the now disbanded Financial Services Authority (FSA) in September and banned for life from the industry.
+Cummings was fined 500,000 pounds ($759,000) by Britain’s financial services regulator in September and banned for life from the industry.

+HBOS, Britain’s biggest mortgage lender, had to be rescued with a government-engineered takeover by rival Lloyds (LLOY.L), which subsequently needed a 20-billion-pound bailout to survive.

 Stevenson, 67, who sits in the upper chamber of parliament, could not be reached for comment.